American Indoor Football: Third AIF incarnation (2025–2026)

 On May 11, 2025, the league officially announced that former Amarillo Venom head coach Rick "Prez" Kranz was named the new head coach and general manager of the River Kings.
 On June 2, 2025, the River Kings name was officially retired (Montero still owns the intellectual property) and the team reverted back to the original name of the Cedar Rapids Titans.
 As of July 2025, Montero is now owner of only one team, the Cavalry, which he co-owns with Roach.
 Roach is also now the sole owner of the Chaos while Kranz and Mike Thorson are now co-owners of the Titans.
 Roach retains his title of team president for all three teams.
 On July 24, 2025, after only one season in Coralville, the Chaos relocated to Traverse City, Michigan, and were rebranded the North Michigan Muskies.
 On the same day, the league announced that original Ironmen general manager and head coach Nate Smith was named the new commissioner.
 On September 3, 2025, the league welcomed the Tyler Crude as its sixth team and latest expansion team, however were not initially able to get an arena lease with the Oil Palace due to the arena facing auction.
 On October 7, 2025, the league announced the addition of the expansion Odessa Drillers to play at the Ector County Coliseum in Odessa.
+The Drillers were later announced to play an independent schedule while still considered an AIF expansion team.
+On December 16, 2025, the league named longtime arena/indoor football veteran Terrence Foster as its new commissioner.
+On December 27, 2025, the league had announced the first expansion for 2027, the Dickinson Dragons based out of Dickinson, North Dakota.
+However, those plans have since been scrapped.
+On December 31, 2025, the league would appoint former Super Bowl champion Patrick Johnson as senior consultant to the league effective immediately.
+On January 16, 2026, the league on the Facebook page announced the addition of the Midland Frac-Attack from Texas, who will play an independent schedule in 2026.